Kitáb-i-Aqdas: History

-The Kitáb-i-Aqdas was written by Bahá’u’lláh in Acre about the midpoint of his Ministry around 1873.
-Baháʼí regard it as "revealed" and part of scripture that makes up a revelation from God.
-It was written as a response to inquiry of the believers about the laws of God for the new religion and how to arrange their affairs.
-It is indicated by one of his Tablets that after its revelation the Aqdas was withheld by him for some time before sending it to the believers in Iran.
+The Kitáb-i-Aqdas was written by Bahá’u’lláh in Acre at about the midpoint of his ministry around 1873.
+Bahá'ís regard it as divinely revealed, and it forms a central part of the scriptures of the Baha'i Faith.
+It was written as a response to inquiries from the believers about the laws of God for the new religion and guidance on how to arrange their affairs.
+Bahá’u’lláh later wrote that after the initial composition in the House of ‘Abbúd, he waited for some time before sending it to the believers in Iran.

-The Question and Answers portion which is included in most publications of the Kitáb-i-Aqdas is a compilation of answers written by Bahá’u’lláh to questions put to him by various believers.
+The Questions and Answers portion, which is included in most publications of the Kitáb-i-Aqdas is a compilation of answers written by Bahá’u’lláh to questions put to him by various believers.
 It was organized by Zaynu’l-Muqarrabín, a respected transcriber of Bahá’u’lláh’s writings and one of the nineteen Apostles of Bahá’u’lláh.

-By the instruction of Bahá’u’lláh the Kitáb-i-Aqdas was first published in Bombay in 1891.
+At the instruction of Bahá’u’lláh, the Kitáb-i-Aqdas was first published in Bombay in 1891.

-A copy of the Kitáb-i-Aqdas dated from January 1887, in the handwriting of Zaynu'l-Muqarrabín, is housed at the British Library.
-The library's description mentions, "His copies are highly regarded for their accuracy."
+A copy of the Kitáb-i-Aqdas, dated January 1887, in the handwriting of Zaynu'l-Muqarrabín, is housed at the British Library.
+The library's description states, "His copies are highly regarded for their accuracy."